rtoal/ple/test/README.md

 ## Implementation:

-The framework is rather simple to use.
-The only thing that is needed is a `prereq` and a `test` file in each directory needed to test There can optionally be a file extension that refers to the language being used.
+The framework is quite simple to use.
+The only thing that is needed is a `prereq` and a `test` file in each directory containing tests.
+There can optionally be a file extension that refers to the language being used.
 The two files can be written in any language you like as long as the following conditions are met:
 * The language is a scripting language or otherwise can be run without